JWT890/Zeek-ELK-Stack-Lab/README.md

 Next go and edit /etc/elasticsearch/elasticsearch.yml and change the network host to 0.0.0.0 and http.port to 9200
 Should look like this:
 <img width="1286" height="803" alt="image" src="https://github.com/user-attachments/assets/cf2a649d-f077-4261-85c9-da016ce3cd65" />
+Then run the command sudo /usr/share/elasticsearch/bin/elasticsearch-reset-passowrd -u elastic to get your password.
+Copy and paste it to save it for later.
 Part 2 of the third step is installing Kibana on the Elastic Stack VM.
 First will you want to run the command sudo apt install kibana -y to get it installed on the VM.
 Next you will want to run the sudo nano /etc/kibana/kibana.yml and modify it by uncommenting a couple parts like below: